strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/render.md

 # Render One-Click

-The following documentation will guide you through the one-click creation of a new Strapi project deployed on [Render](https://render.com).
+The following documentation will guide you through the one-click creation of a new Strapi project hosted on [Render](https://render.com).

 Render is a cloud provider with persistent disks and managed PostgreSQL databases, that offers multiple different ways to store content.
 Render services come with fully managed SSL, to prevent having to set up a proxy server to secure your Strapi application.
 Since Render services are automatically restarted if they become unresponsive, there is no use for a process manager such as pm2 either.